USFWS/southeast/site/content/regional-director-honor-awards-2021.md

   </div>
 </div>

-A.R.M.
-Loxahatchee NWR Sometimes, the devil – and the delights – are in the details.
+Sometimes, the devil – and the delights – are in the details.
 Take the Arthur R. Marshall Loxahatchee National Wildlife Refuge’s relationship with the State of Florida, for example.

 Last year the refuge, the South Florida Water Management District and the South Florida Water Management District partnered to improve water quality, eradicate invasive plants and boost recreation.
 The “cooperative agreement” bolsters the Service’s overall mission and Regional Vision – greater conservation of fish and wildlife.